 2. Submission of Proprietary Information: Given the types of projects that may be proposed in applications for Early-phase grants, your application may include business information that you consider proprietary.
 In 34 CFR 5.11 we define “business information” and describe the process we use in determining whether any of that information is proprietary and, thus, protected from disclosure under Exemption 4 of the Freedom of Information Act (5 U.S.C.
 552, as amended).

 Because we plan to make successful applications available to the public, you may wish to request confidentiality of business information.

 Consistent with Executive Order 12600, please designate in your application any information that you believe is exempt from disclosure under Exemption 4.
 In the appropriate Appendix section of your application, under “Other Attachments Form,” please list the page number or numbers on which we can find this information.
 For additional information please see 34 CFR 5.11(c).

 3. Intergovernmental Review: This competition is subject to Executive Order 12372 and the regulations in 34 CFR part 79.
 Information about Intergovernmental Review of Federal Programs under Executive Order 12372 is in the application package for this competition.

 4. Funding Restrictions: We reference regulations outlining funding restrictions in the Applicable Regulations section of this notice.

-5. Recommended Page Limit: The application narrative (Part III of the application) is where you, the applicant, address the selection criteria that reviewers use to evaluate your application.
-We recommend that you (1) limit the application narrative for an Early-phase grant application to no more than 25 pages and (2) use the following standards:
+5. Recommended Page Limit: The application narrative is where you, the applicant, address the selection criteria that reviewers use to evaluate your application.
+We recommend that you (1) limit the application narrative for an Early-phase grant to no more than 25 pages and (2) use the following standards: